WHY WAS JESUS CHRIST BAPTIZED?

 We read of another very important event in the baptism of Christ in Matt.
 3:17.
 “And lo a voice from heaven saying, ‘This is My beloved Son, in Whom I am well pleased'”.
 This pronouncement did two things: 1) it declared Jesus Christ to be the beloved Son of God, and 2) it declared Him the King for Whom Israel had waited for centuries.
 The first thing the pronouncement did is obvious and needs no further explanation.
 But let us look at the second, i.e. it declared Christ to be King of Israel.

 We read of a shortened version of the phrase “My beloved Son” in Ps.
 2:7, “I will declare the decree; The Lord hath said unto Me, ‘Thou art My Son; this day have I begotten Thee”.
 Verses 8-9 go on to tell of the Son as King in the millennial reign, “Ask of Me and I shall give Thee the heathen for Thine inheritance.
 And the uttermost parts of the earth for Thy possession”.
-So the third thing that fulfilled all righteousness was accomplished by the voice from heaven was to make it known that Christ was the Son of God.
-And the fourth was that Christ was the promised King of Israel.
+So the second thing that fulfilled all righteousness was accomplished by the voice from heaven was to make it known that Christ was the Son of God.
+And the third was that Christ was the promised King of Israel.

 A CONSIDERATION OF OTHER REASONS GIVEN FOR CHRIST’S BAPTISM